 Each Friday at noon a short quiz will be available, that tests the knowledge of the weekly theme.
 It has to be completed before Monday 9 am and makes up part of the final grade.

 To introduce the discipline of earth sciences including basic terminology and concepts, such as soil formation, climate change, dating techniques and the various depositional environments and associated deposits;

 To gain knowledge of the methods and techniques used to assess palaeo-environment, including palaeo-climate and dating;

 To introduce terrestrial records for evidence of past environmental and climatic change;

 To look at how environmental and climatic change has influenced humans' activity in the past and present;

-To introduce the concepts of stratigraphy, relative dating methods and palimpsest.
+To introduce the concepts of stratigraphy, absolute and relative dating methods and palimpsest.